Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Introduction

-In this paper, we propose a new $\lambda$-dynamics-based approach with the following features: \begin{itemize} \item i) $\lambda$ propagation under strongly damped Langevin dynamics with a large mass; \item ii) Adaptively biased dynamics in $\lambda$ through an Adaptive Biasing Force scheme; \item iii) Efficient sampling (with minimal computational overhead) of orthogonal space with a multiple walker strategy; \item iv) Free energy calculation through the TI estimator. \end{itemize} Furthermore, the method is included in the Colvars open source Module,\cite{Fiorin2013} where the alchemical variable is considered as an additional extended reaction coordinate.
-This enables the practical manipulation of this coordinate with all the pre-existing functionalities of Colvars and its natural combination with biasing of this and other coordinates.
-This will be illustrated in this work through the use of the recently introduced Distance to Bound Configuration (DBC) collective variable, which facilitates definition of the binding mode, and its sampling in the context of absolute free energies of binding.\cite{salari2018}
+In this work, we propose a new $\lambda$-dynamics approach with the following features: \begin{itemize} \item i) $\lambda$ propagation under strongly damped Langevin dynamics with a large mass; \item ii) Adaptively biased dynamics in $\lambda$ through an Adaptive Biasing Force scheme; \item iii) Efficient sampling (with minimal computational overhead) of orthogonal space with a multiple walker strategy; \item iv) Free energy calculation through the TI estimator (in its ABF version, as explained below). \end{itemize} The main benefits of this method lie in its user-friendliness and sampling efficiency.
+The user protocol for obtaining free energy estimates is straightforward, largely on account of the intrinsic simplicity of the algorithm.
+The method is supported by the open-source Colvars library,\cite{Fiorin2013} where the alchemical parameter is implemented as new extended variable.
+The implementation arises from the interfacing of existing, flexible, and well-maintained software, with limited added complexity.
+This also enables the practical manipulation of this coordinate with all the pre-existing functionalities of Colvars, including seamless biasing of this and other coordinates.
+This is illustrated below through the use of the recently introduced Distance to Bound Configuration (DBC) collective variable, which facilitates the definition of the bound state and its sampling in the context of absolute free energies of binding,\cite{salari2018} and through an example of custom $\lambda$-dependent restraint.

-We start by reviewing the theory of $\lambda$-dynamics and its combination with (multiple walker) Adaptive Biasing Force.
-We then detail the implementation of the method in combination with two high-performance molecular dynamics code: NAMD\cite{phillips2020scalable} and Tinker-HP\cite{lagardere2018tinker,adjoua2021tinker}.
-We then go through various applications from simple solvation free energies up to absolute free energies of binding of ligand to proteins, both described with fixed charge (CHARMM,\cite{mackerell2002charmm,vanommeslaeghe2010charmm}) and polarizable (AMOEBA \cite{ren2003polarizable,ponder2010current,ren2011polarizable,shi2013polarizable,AMOEBAnucleic}) force field (FF), illustrating the robustness and the efficiency of the method.
+We begin by reviewing the theory of $\lambda$-dynamics and its combination with multiple-walker Adaptive Biasing Force.
+We then describe the implementation of the method in combination with two high-performance molecular dynamics codes: NAMD\cite{phillips2020scalable} and Tinker-HP\cite{lagardere2018tinker,adjoua2021tinker}.
+We then showcase applications ranging from simple solvation free energies to absolute free energies of ligand binding to proteins, described with either a fixed-charge (CHARMM\cite{mackerell2002charmm,vanommeslaeghe2010charmm}) or a polarizable (AMOEBA \cite{ren2003polarizable,ponder2010current,ren2011polarizable,shi2013polarizable,AMOEBAnucleic}) force field (FF), illustrating the robustness, portability, and efficiency of the method.
+We focus in particular on the sampling efficiency of lambda-ABF compared to state-of-the-art fixed-$\lambda$ methods, by applying it to a few systems where we can monitor the relaxation of relevant slow degrees of freedom.
+Extensive benchmarks of the method on a large number of ligands and targets will be the focus of future work.